-A trip to Ladakh bring you face to face with unexpected situations and encounters.
-One should always carry medicines in order to deal with all basic medical conditions like stomachache, headache and fever.
-Further, because AMS, or altitude mountain sickness is quite common here, it’s advisable to carry enough stock of medicines like Diamox, Dexamethasone, Aspirin or Disprin.
+A trip to Ladakh brings you face to face with unexpected situations and encounters.
+Therefore, one should always carry medicines in order to deal with all basic medical conditions like stomachache, headache, and fever.
+Further, because AMS, or altitude mountain sickness, is quite common here, it’s advisable to carry enough stock of medicines like Diamox, Dexamethasone, Aspirin, or Disprin.

 Hospitals / Clinics:

-SNM hospital is the main hospital in Leh, and is perfectly equipped for dealing with emergencies of any kind.
-Sub-district hospital at district headquarters and medical dispensaries in major villages can be found in other parts of the region.
+SNM hospital is the main hospital in Leh and is perfectly equipped for dealing with emergencies of any kind.
+Sub-district hospitals at district headquarters and medical dispensaries in major villages can be found in other parts of the region.
 These are attended to by well-qualified doctors.
 Besides these, private clinics are also available in Leh.
 In case of any emergencies, tourists can visit the Army’s General Hospital.
-Plenty of chemists’ shops are also available in close proximity to the SNM hospital, besides a few in the main market.
+Plenty of chemists’ shops is also available in close proximity to the SNM hospital, besides a few in the main market.

-If you are faced with any kind of emergency or unexpected circumstances, you can contact the police station in Leh, which falls under the jurisdiction of Jammu and Kashmir Police.
-Nubra Police Station in Nubra Valley and Nyoma Police Station in Nyoma are two other police stations which one can contact in case of any difficulties.
+If you face any kind of emergency or unexpected circumstances, you can contact the police station in Leh.
+Nubra Police Station in Nubra Valley and Nyoma Police Station in Nyoma are two other police stations that one can contact in case of any difficulties.

 Phone / Internet Services:

-The only mobile network which works in Ladakh is a post-paid BSNL mobile connection.
+The only mobile network which works in Ladakh is a postpaid BSNL mobile connection.
 Tourists can get this connection from any mobile shop.
-In Leh, and in the areas surrounding it, there is full connectivity.
-The mobile network will begin disappearing as soon as you begin descending on the other side of Rohtang Pass.
-As far as the Srinagar Leh highway is concerned, your connectivity will disappear completely after leaving Srinagar and will remain like that all the way to Leh.
+In Leh and the areas surrounding it, there is full connectivity.
+However, the mobile network will begin disappearing as soon as you begin descending on the other side of Rohtang Pass.
+As far as the Srinagar Leh highway is concerned, your connectivity will disappear completely after leaving Srinagar and remain like that to Leh.

 It’s therefore advised to keep a copy of your emergency numbers with each person on your team.
-In case you happen to be travelling with family, make sure that the family of every person has the contact number of atleast one other person if an emergency arises.
+If you happen to be traveling with family, make sure that every person's family has the contact number of at least one other person if an emergency arises.

 Bank / ATM Facilities:

 When in Ladakh, it’s preferable to keep an adequate supply of cash with you at all times.
-This is because, the last ATM which you will come across on the Manali-Leh highway is in Manali.
+This is because the last ATM which you will come across on the Manali-Leh highway is in Manali.
 At Tandi, should the need to refuel arise, you will have to depend on cash as credit cards are not expected.
-However, there are several ATM’s in the Leh market belonging to different banks including SBI, J&K Bank and PNB.
-In area such as Nubra, Pangong and Tso Moriri, all your transactions will be conducted in cash.
+However, several ATMs in the Leh market belong to different banks, including SBI, J&K Bank, and PNB.
+Moreover, in an area such as Nubra, Pangong, and Tso Moriri, the restaurants, hotels, and locals accept cash only.

 Stays and Food:

-Most of the hotels found in Leh Ladakh are family run establishments that offer personalized services.
-This region is also home to a number of luxury hotels including Hotel Charu Palace Leh and Grand Dragon.
-Deluxe hotels which offer comfortable and luxurious stays are Hotel Shangrila and Spik n Span.
+Most of the hotels found in Leh Ladakh are family-run establishments that offer personalized services.
+This region is also home to a number of luxury hotels, including Hotel Charu Palace Leh and Grand Dragon.
+Deluxe hotels that offer comfortable and luxurious stays are Hotel Shangrila and Spik n Span.
 The standard hotels include Hotel Asia and Hotel Dreamland, among others.

 During the summer months, which last from mid-June to September, this region experiences friendly weather where single T-shirts or shirts are sufficient.
-During the winters, which last from November to February, it’s mandatory to be dressed in heavy woolen clothes and warm jackets.
-Most parts of the Leh Ladakh region also experience a daily fluctuation in the weather conditions.
+However, during the winters, which last from November to February, it’s mandatory to be dressed in heavy woolen clothes and warm jackets.
+Moreover, most parts of the Leh Ladakh region also experience a daily fluctuation in the weather conditions.
 Tourists are therefore advised to carry woolen clothes and sweaters while packing their bags for the trip.

-In Ladakh, there are a lot of buses and private vehicles available for the purposes of intra city transportation.
+In Ladakh, there are a lot of buses and private vehicles available for the purposes of intra-city transportation.
 Buses are available from Leh City to the major places of Ladakh.
-However, due to unpredictable weather conditions, the bus services are quite irregular.
+However, the bus services are quite irregular due to unpredictable weather conditions.
 Leh offers an impressive range of transportation facilities with more than 2000 vehicles.
-Taxis, Innova, Mahindra Scorpio, Xylo, Toyota and Tata Grande, besides other vehicles, are also available here.
+Taxis, Innova, Mahindra Scorpio, Xylo, Toyota, and Tata Grande, besides other vehicles, are also available here.

-The whole of Himalayan region experiences heavy snowfall during the winters.
+The whole of the Himalayan region experiences heavy snowfall during the winters.
 This often leads to delays in the opening of the roads.
-Moreover, during this time, the roads are in a bad condition, and the occurrence of landslides and roadblocks are quite normal.
-Due to the rough terrain here, roads are damaged and rebuilt year after year.
+Moreover, during this time, the roads are in bad condition, and the occurrence of landslides and roadblocks is quite normal.
+Due to the rough terrain here, roads are damaged and rebuilt yearly.
 Apart from these factors, the roads are perfectly maintained by the BRO.

 Keep Identity proofs: